cfsimplicity/AdaptiveImages/README.md

 There are additional file and memory cache maintenance functions to ensure they don't become stale.

 ## Requirements
- - Adobe ColdFusion 9.0.1+ (Not yet tested on any other platforms)
+ - Adobe ColdFusion 9.0.1+ (Test suite also passes on Railo 4.2)
  - Web server URL rewriting

 ## Usage